 We recognize that parents are learning partners, and encourage family participation.
 Parents are co-facilitators, providing a comfortable home learning environment that supports access to resources and community opportunities.
 Navigate has an active online community for parents as well as students.

 All Navigate parents are encouraged to support their child’s education by participating in the Parent Advisory Council (PAC) meetings.
 Your feedback is welcome, whether you’re the parent of a full time student learning from home, attending a blended learning program, or taking a single online course.
 The online PAC meetings are a great way to meet other Navigate parents and share ideas.
-We also have a PAC Facebook group you can join.
+Please see our PAC webpage for more information.

 To find out how you can join our parent network, please contact the school at 250.337.5300.